 - Hemothorax: a collection of blood in the pleural cavity.
 Most commonly due to damage to the intercostal arteries from chest trauma.
 Presents with shortness of breath and chest pain.
 Physical exam findings include hypotension, tachycardia, decreased lung sounds, and dullness on percussion of the chest.
 Diagnosis is by upright chest X-ray.
-Management is with tube thoracostomy drainage.
+Management is usually with tube thoracostomy drainage.
 Thoracoscopic surgery or thoracotomy may be indicated in specific circumstances.

 - Drake, R.L., Vogl, A.W., & Mitchell, A.W.M.
 (2014).
 Gray’s Anatomy for Students (3rd ed.).
 Philadelphia, PA: Churchill Livingstone.

 - Standring, S. (2016).
 Gray’s anatomy.
 The Anatomical Basis of Clinical Practice (41st ed.).
 Edinburgh: Churchill Livingstone/Elsevier.